Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Problem Definition

 The congestion in the system at time $t$ is defined by the fraction of the total demand that is active at time $t$, which is captured by,

 where $\bar{t}^i_a$ denotes the actual arrival time of the $i$-th player and $\1_{[t_d^i, \bar{t}_a^i)}$ is an indicator function which returns $1$ if $t \in [t_d^i, \bar{t}_a^i)$ and $0$ otherwise.
 We assume that the velocity of the system at time $t$ depends on the fraction of travelling users in the system $c_t$ which is defined by a strictly decreasing speed function $V: \R^+ \mapsto \R^+$.
 Therefore, $V$ represents the mean network speed and is the key collective behavioral characteristic of the generalized bathtub model \citep{jin2020generalized}.
+Recall that the generalized bathtub model considers the network characteristics and the network load to calculate the network speed.
 We simply denote the velocity at time $t$ by $v_t := V(c_t)$ and assume that the velocity is the same for all players who are travelling at the same time.

 To determine the travel time of a player, we first define a virtual user who starts his trip at time $0$.
 Then, the characteristic travel distance $z(t)$, travelled by this virtual user up to time $t$, is